 Thermal Management Strategies for EVs

 Liquid cooling is the most effective way to remove heat from the battery pack.
 It is also better than active air cooling at keeping the battery pack within optimal operating temperatures.
-Designing a system that cools all of the batteries uniformly leads to better battery performance and lifetime.
+Designing a system that uniformly cools all the batteries leads to better battery performance and lifetime.
 Liquid cooling also allows the battery pack to be operated with higher peak power loads because it dissipates more heat than other cooling methods.

 There are three main approaches to liquid cooling: serpentine ribbon-shaped cooling tubes, cooling plates with cooling channels inside them, and direct/immersive cooling.
 The cooling tube approach is the most effective at maintaining uniform cell temperatures but is more challenging to manufacture and can result in higher pressure drops.
 The cooling plate approach is reasonably simple to implement but can lead to large temperature gradients across individual batteries.
 The direct cooling approach may present the most effective means of heat removal but is relatively new and requires expensive dielectric coolants instead of conventional cooling fluids.